AlgoLab/HapCol/README.md

 ## Data ##

-The repository contains in the folde `data` all the simulated and real dataset that have been used in (Pirola, Zaccaria et al., Bioinformatics, 2016).
+The repository contains in the folde `data` some of the main simulated datasets and the real dataset that have been used in (Pirola, Zaccaria et al., Bioinformatics, 2016).

 ### Input format ###